Working from home online was no longer just a trend it was becoming a lifestyle shift for millions of people, including myself.

 The first real shift happened when I started showing up regularly.

-Instead of waiting for the “perfect opportunity,” I focused on building a routine.
-That simple change made a huge difference.
+Instead of waiting for the perfect opportunity, I focused on building a routine.

 Learning from mistakes instead of quitting